 This face soap recipe with shea butter and oat flour is extremely soft and gentle, and it helps to keep your skin moisturized, making it ideal to wash and clean your face with soap.
 Shea butter adds extra conditioning properties, while oat kernel flour will give your soap a luxuriously silky and soft feeling.

-Keep reading and find out how to make this great face soap.
+Keep reading and find out how to make this great soap for your face.

 Table of Contents

 - How Do You Make Homemade Face Soap?

 - Can You Use Homemade Soap On Your Face?

 - Find Where To Buy Handmade Shea Butter and Oat Soap